-How do you increase sales on Amazon Marketplace without paying ad spend?
-This page will teach sellers the free Amazon traffic strategy that will help maximize sales transactions and increase profit.
+How do you increase sales on the Amazon Marketplace without paying ad spend?
+This article will teach you the free Amazon traffic strategy that will help maximize sales transactions and increase profit.

-Matt Clark (of Amazing.com) recently sat down with Stefan James (of Project Life Mastery) to present a $50,000 check to WE Charity on Stefan’s behalf.
-Stefan was recently the top referrer to Amazing.com’s “Amazing Selling Machine” online course for how to grow a successful business with Amazon and earned this gift for the charity of his choice.
-(Learn more about WE charity in the full interview below.)
+Matt Clark (of Amazing.com) recently sat down with Stefan James (of Project Life Mastery) to present a $50,000 check to WE Charity, on Stefan’s behalf.
+Stefan was recently the top referrer to Amazing.com’s “Amazing Selling Machine” online course for how to grow a successful business with Amazon , and earned this gift for the charity of his choice (you can learn more about WE charity in the full interview, below).

-During their rendezvous, Matt asked Stefan to share his knowledge on how a seller looking to increase their sales on Amazon marketplace can take specific steps to get buyers to their Amazon product listing with zero ad spend.
-Sellers can take any product they are selling and most likely make it work if they are getting their own traffic instead of losing profit by paying for ad spend.
+During their rendezvous, Matt asked Stefan to share his knowledge about how a seller looking to increase their sales on the Amazon marketplace can take specific steps to get buyers to their Amazon product listing, with zero ad spend.
+Sellers can make almost any product they are selling profitable, if they are getting their own traffic instead of losing profit by paying for ad spend.

-A seller can do this through utilizing their relevant social media platforms.
+You can do this by effectively utilizing your relevant social media platforms.

-3. Build followers and/or subscribers through releasing the quality content on social media (These followers are a seller’s audience and target market, the people with interest in the seller’s niche)
+3. Build followers and/or subscribers by releasing the quality content on social media (these followers are your audience and target market, the people with interest in your niche).

 How to Increase Sales on Amazon Marketplace by Developing a Targeted Audience

-Once a seller is sending their audience to their Amazon product listing they are really sending endorsed traffic.
+Once you start sending you audience to your Amazon product listing, you are actually sending endorsed traffic.

 Audience members are just going to the Amazon product listing to complete the transaction.